 DQS/DQS# driven by the controller during leveling mode must be determined by the DRAM based on ranks populated.
 Similarly, the DQ bus driven by the DRAM must also be terminated at the controller.

-One or more data bits should carry the leveling feedback to the controller across the DRAM configurations X16.
-On a X16 device, both byte lanes should be leveled independently.
+One or more data bits should carry the leveling feedback to the controller across the DRAM configurations x8.
 Therefore, a separate feedback mechanism should be available for each byte lane.
-The upper data bits should provide the feedback of the upper diff_DQS (diff_UDQS) to clock relationship whereas the lower data bits would indicate the lower diff_DQS (diff_LDQS) to clock relationship.